Jimpxx/quote-of-the-day-react/README.md

 This app displays a quote of the day.
 It can only display one quote per day.

-This app is created with React.js
+This app is created with React.js.

+It fetches its quotes from [https://quotes.rest/](https://quotes.rest/)